J3RN/opis/README.md

 A tool for debugging through recording the parameters and return values in the call tree of a function.

-⚠️ Opis isn't working quite right for OTP-27 due to the tracing changes.
-A fix is in development.⚠️

 ## Usage

 Opis allows you to analyze all calls that an expression makes: